Kika (TV channel)

 The channel also repeats shows, such as Tabaluga tivi from ZDF's main channel.

+As of 2026, most of KiKA's older shows are now archived, streamed and available to watch on Amazon Prime Video and YouTube in Germany.

 History

 In the channel’s early years, the program consisted mostly of series and shows that were already being broadcast on ARD and ZDF.
 Whole programs were being broadcast simultaneously on the main channels and the children’s channel, for example the afternoon program of ZDF.
 Kika showed German as well as international series, like cartoon classics from the 1970s and 80s (Heidi, Biene Maja, Wickie, Little Amadeus or Nils Holgersson).
 Classics of children’s TV like film versions of Astrid Lindgren books or the Augsburger Puppenkiste were also regularly being broadcast.

 After a time, more original broadcasts started appearing in Kika’s program, like Schloss Einstein, and The Tribe.

 The all-girl popular music band Saphir was formed of the 2007-2010 winners of the talent show KI.KA LIVE — Beste Stimme gesucht!
 (Best Voice Wanted).

 In July 2020, Kika announced that it would participate in the Junior Eurovision Song Contest for the first time, with an entry for the 2020 edition written by singer-songwriter Levent Geiger, a finalist of Dein Song in 2015 and 2019.
 The performer was decided in the national final Dein Song für Warschau, won by Susan Oseloff.